k78ma/quartz/content/3A/MTE 309/Transient Heat Transfer.md

 $$
 \tau=\left( \frac{1}{hA_{s}} \right)(pVc_{p})=R_{\text{th}}C_{\text{th}}
 $$
-where $R_{th}$ is the [[Thermal Resistance|convection resistance]].
+where $R_{th}$ is the [[Thermal Resistance|convection resistance]] and $C_{\text{th}}$ is the thermal capacitance.
 Convection resistance is used because the object has high thermal conductivity, so heat transfer is limited by the rate at which heat can be transferred to or from the surrounding fluid, which is a convection process.

 ![[Transient Heat Transfer-3.png]]